 Fans of adorable Christmas movies unite!
 Finding Christmas has every element of a cheesy Hallmark flick wrapped up and tied with a beautiful, glittery bow.

-As soon as I found out that Karen Schaler was the screenwriter for A Christmas Prince, I knew I had to read her books.
-I added several of her titles to my December TBR in hopes of a little extra Christmas cheer.
-I was not at all disappointed with this, the first of the books I read by her.
+As soon as I found out that author Karen Schaler was also the screenwriter for A Christmas Prince (the fantastic holiday movie series on Netflix), I knew I had to read her books.
+I added a couple of her titles to my December reading list in 2020, in hopes of a little extra Christmas cheer.
+I was not at all disappointed with Finding Christmas, the first of the books I read by her.

-Let me tell you why this is the best book to read this holiday season.
+Let me tell you why Finding Christmas is the best book to read this holiday season.

 With all the glittering decorations, twinkling lights, snow angels, gingerbread men and mistletoe, Christmas is Emmie’s first love.